Waseh/rclone-unraid/source/rclone-beta/usr/local/emhttp/plugins/rclone-beta/README.md

 **rclone-beta**

 The plugin installs Rclone.
-Rclone is a command line program to sync files and directories to and from
+Rclone is a command line program to sync files and directories to and from services such as:
-* Google Drive
+* Amazon Drive
 * Amazon S3
-* Openstack Swift / Rackspace cloud files / Memset Memstore
+* Backblaze B2
+* Box
 * Dropbox
+* FTP
 * Google Cloud Storage
-* Amazon Drive
+* Google Drive
+* HTTP
+* Microsoft Azure Blob Storage
-* Microsoft One Drive
+* Microsoft OneDrive
+* Nextcloud
-* Hubic
+* ownCloud
-* Backblaze B2
+* SFTP
-* Yandex Disk
+* WebDAV
 * The local filesystem
+* And many more

 Go to http://rclone.org/ for more information.